zonika/playlister-rb-web-0715-public/README.md

 3. Implement the pending tests (in `spec/song_spec.rb`) and make them pass too.

+## Note

+When writing and calling the '#genre=(genre)' method for the Song class, keep in mind that the object being passed in is an entire Genre object, not a String representation of the Genre.
+For example, `#<Genre:0x007fbdca31ed88 @name="rap">`, not `'Rap'`.
+The same can be applied to all other classes and assignment methods.

 ## Resources
 * [Practical Object-Oriented Design in Ruby](http://books.flatironschool.com/books/102) - [Chapter 2: Designing Classes with a Single Responsibility 15](http://books.flatironschool.com/books/102), page 40